internetimagery/attrsnap/README.md

 * Click "Run Scan" to begin snapping the objects.

 NOTE: Try not to have many rotation attributes at once.
 They can get unwieldy.
 NOTE: If the scan is not quite accurate enough, or is having some trouble.
-You can play with the values in "Accuracy" and "Steps" to narrow the search.
+You can play with the values in "Steps" to narrow the search.
+The tradeoff is time.